ayushsharma82/NetWizard/src/app/docs/intro/async-mode/page.md

 This was a joint decision among multiple core collaborators to form the `ESP32Async` organization and keep a single maintained version.
 All the changes and improvements from mathieu's fork of `ESPAsyncWebServer` were  merged in `ESP32Async/ESPAsyncWebServer`.
 {% /callout %}

 Async mode depends on the following libraries.
-Please make sure you have installed these specific versions for a crash-free experience. *We use fork of AsyncWebServer from [mathieucarbou](https://github.com/mathieucarbou) which are stable and maintained regularly.*
+Please make sure you have installed these specific versions for a crash-free experience.

 <!-- ### For ESP8266